folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 # Convenient syntax with the free monad

-The types we've defined for `Program`, `GlobalType` and `LocalType` form recursive tree structures.
+The types we have defined for `Program`, `GlobalType` and `LocalType` form recursive tree structures.
 Because they are all new types, there is no easy way to traverse them.
-A common idiom is to factor out recursion using `Data.Fix` (see section \ref{factoring-recursion}).
+A common idiom is to factor out recursion using `Data.Fix` (see appendix \ref{factoring-recursion}).

 Even with `Fix`, the expressions are tedious to write.
 For `LocalType` that doesn't matter because it is (almost) never written by hand.
 For `Program` and `GlobalType` - which we'll construct by hand a lot - we want nicer syntax.
-To this end we can use the free monad (see section \ref{free-monad}).
+To this end we can use the free monad (see appendix \ref{free-monad}).
-The free monad is a standard method in haskell to construct domain-specific languages.
-An extra bonus is that we can use do-notation (section \ref{do-notation}) to write our examples.
+The free monad is a standard method in Haskell to construct domain-specific languages.
+An extra bonus is that we can use do-notation (appendix \ref{do-notation}) to write our examples.

 Concretely, the free monad makes it possible to write